vercel/best/README.md

     -I, --include /dir/or/file      Uses one or more directories/files as test sources.
                                     Defaults to ./test/**/*.js if no include directives are specified

+    -r, --require module-name       Imports a module or a script prior to running tests

 ```

 ## License